CPompey1/Wayfinder/README.md

 ## Developers
 Update SIMULATION in globals.py to change simulation mode.
 This will tell the application to use real values from a MPU9255 connected to i2c bus 1

-For fucks sakes plz make a branch off of dev, add your changes there and then merge.
-DONOT push to main or dev.
+For goodness sakes plz make a branch off of dev, add your changes there, and then merge.
+DONOT push directly to main or dev.

 And if I catch you using github upload, I will find you.